o19s/pdf-discovery-demo/README.md

 ## Online Demo!

-Checkout how amazing this is at http://pdf-discovery-demo.dev.o19s.com:8080/ ;-)
+Checkout how amazing this is at http://pdf-discovery-demo.dev.o19s.com/ ;-)

 ## Quickstart!

 Just run `docker-compose up --build` and then browse to http://localhost:8080.
 You will need to wait till the _init_ process finishes loading all of the Solr documents to use the website properly.

-Solr is running on http://localhost:8983, with a CORS version at http://localhost:8000, and PDF images are served up on http://localhost:8443.
+Solr is running on http://localhost:8983, and PDF images are served up on http://localhost:8443.

 You may need to do `docker-compose down -v` if you have already run the demo.